johnpolacek/date-range-picker-for-shadcn/README.md

 # `DateRangePicker` Component

-`DateRangePicker` is a reusable component built with Shadcn using beautifully designed components from Radix UI and Tailwind CSS.
+`DateRangePicker` is a reusable component built for [Shadcn](https://ui.shadcn.com/) using beautifully designed components from [Radix UI](https://www.radix-ui.com/) and [Tailwind CSS](https://tailwindcss.com/).
 It provides a dropdown interface to allow users to select or enter a range of dates and includes additional options such as preset date ranges and an optional date comparison feature.

 [View the Demo](https://date-range-picker-for-shadcn-demo.vercel.app/)